 Mohs and Reconstruction Surgery

-The Chief of the Division of Mohs, Reconstructive Surgery, and Cosmetic Surgery at the Mount Sinai Health System is Hooman Khorasani, MD, who leads a team of specialists trained to offer you the most effective treatment for skin cancer.
+Jesse Miller Lewin, MD, FACMS is the System Chief of the Division of Dermatologic & Cosmetic Surgery and the Program Director for the Micrographic Surgery & Dermatologic Oncology Fellowship Program.
+He leads a team of trained specialists to offer you the most effective treatment for skin cancer.
 Mohs micrographic surgery (MMS) combined with reconstruction, as needed, is most often used on cosmetically sensitive areas of the body, particularly the face.
 Mohs surgery ensures complete cancer removal, while minimizing the amount of healthy tissue lost and maximizing the functional and cosmetic outcome.

 Compared to other procedures, Mohs is particularly effective in treating patients with high-risk, complex, and recurrent cancers, offering the highest cure rate.
 Other indications for this procedure include large tumor size, unclear clinical margins, aggressive histologic patterns, and immunosuppression.
 The procedure provides cure rates approaching 100 percent for basal cell carcinoma (BCC) and squamous cell carcinoma (SCC), therefore exceeding the cure rates for traditional surgical excision, radiation therapy, electrodessication and curettage, cryosurgery, photodynamic therapy, and topical chemotherapeutic agents.

 In this advanced surgical procedure, the physician uses a microscope to trace the cancer down to its roots.
 The physician functions as the oncologic surgeon, the pathologist, and the reconstructive surgeon.